The Website Owners Guide

 - If you've made any changes to your website since this date, then Google doesn't know about them yet, so check back later.

-Also note that Google's search results can even differ depending on the person searching!
-For example if you're logged into your Google account when performing a search, Google will rank sites it knows you're interested in higher, so for a more accurate representation of where your website will appear in search results, make sure to log out of your Google account first.
+Also note that Google's search results can even differ depending on the person searching.
+For example, if you're logged into your Google account when performing a search, Google will rank sites it thinks you're interested in higher, so for a more accurate representation of where your website will appear in search results, make sure to log out of your Google account first (or open a new "Private" or "Incognito" tab in your browser).

 Once you've made changes to your actual website as above, I'm afraid you're not done yet!
 There are a few things you should be doing away from your website, that are just as important (if not more!) for SEO.

 Having links from other websites really helps with your search engine ranking.
 Search engines look at the number of other websites linking to yours, as well as the quality and popularity of those websites when deciding how to rank your site.
-So a link from a popular website such as bbc.co.uk will improve your SEO more than a link from a friend's blog that no one's heard of, however every link still counts!
+So a link from a popular website such as bbc.co.uk will improve your SEO more than a link from a friend's blog that no one's heard of.

 Topic Specific Sites